 There’s no upfront cost.
 We work on a contingency fee; you pay no attorney’s fees unless we win.
 Case expenses (experts, records, filings) are typically advanced by us and reimbursed from the recovery.

-Free consultation to evaluate your claim.
+Contact us today for a free consultation to evaluate your claim.

 Strong evidence includes medical records, hospital policies/protocols, incident reports, medication logs, and witness statements.
 Expert testimony links a breach of the standard of care to medical harm (causation).
 Timelines, charts, and billing data help corroborate events.